evhub/coconut/README.md

 ### Syntax

 Coconut is based on Python 3 syntax and compiles to Python 3 code.
-Coconut makes significant changes from Python 3 syntax, however.
-The major differences from Python 3 are:
+Coconut makes significant changes from Python 3 syntax, however:

 * New operators:
 	* compose: `..` (in-place: `..=`)